filpia/widdoughmaker/README.md

-# TODOs
+# In-progress
--
-- want to refactor so we can have a lambda take an s3 path and process it
-- todo: whether to trigger a processing lambda upon a new object landing in s3?
+- todo: schedule a lambda to process last month's raw files
+- todo: send email on failure

 # Goals:
  - Investigate what whiskey asset classes malt/grain/first-fill/refill/etc, distilleries, and ages of product are most ripe for investment and probable gain